Iris Margetis

 Working Papers

-The Effects of a Mandatory Flood Risk Disclosure Law on Rent Prices in Texas
+The Effects of a Mandatory Flood Risk Disclosure Law on Rent Prices and Residential Sorting in Texas

 Second Chapter of my Dissertation